 Each year there are two other external competitions.
 Firstly, the "3H's" between Havant, Horndean and Hayling Island Camera Clubs and the hosting of the competition rotates between the clubs.
 Each club submits 10 prints and the same number of PDI's with judging by an SCPF accredited judge.
 Hayling have won a couple of times which is always good!

 Secondly we have what is called the “Selsey Battle” which, in fact is a friendly competition between ourselves and Selsey Camera Club and the venue is rotated between the two clubs.

 All the original component images of work submitted into competition must be the exclusive work of the author.
-The use of copyright free images is not allowed.
+The use of copyright free images (including AI generated content) is not allowed.